 Candice Breitz’s urgent video installation Love Story interrogates the conditions under which empathy is produced.
 Whose stories are we willing to hear, and how must stories be packaged before we can feel them?

-Vincent van Gogh is coming to ARKEN in a wide-ranging exhibition about art, man, nature and faith.
+Experience Vincent van Gogh at ARKEN in a wide-ranging exhibition about art, man, nature and faith.

 J.F.
 WILLUMSEN - COLOURS & FRAMES

 The Danish artist J.F.
 Willumsen bombards your senses with color and cinematic narratives.